joesteinkamp/design-knowledge-base/5_Leadership/Management/Hiring/exercise+product-critique.md

 ### Prep

-1. Create a Figma board (or an alternative digital whiteboard)
-2. Prepare product demo flow, if needed.
-3. Review agenda
-4. Pick key areas of your product that even a first time.
+1. Pick key areas of your product that even a first time.
 Suggestions: Home, Search, Onboarding, Reading, Navigation, Notifications, Common Consumer Features (ex.shopping cart).
+2. Define the design brief of the exercise.
+Include:
+   1. Outline the ask (Tip: focus more on broad directions), what success looks like, and scope
+   2. Provide key data points and anecdotes
+3. Create a Figma board (or an alternative digital whiteboard).
+Include:
+   1. Primary flow of product
+   2. Reiteration of instructions provided in email
+   3. Design brief
+   4. Space for problem definition and solution ideation

+Instructions
+1.
+- Expectations to communicate visually - sketch and use Figma

+**Day Before Interview**
+Send email that includes product credentials, link to product, and Figma link

+**Day of Interview**
+Answer any questions the candidate noted in Figma, if applicable.

 #### Expectation Setting

+INSTRUCTIONS:
+We’ll be conducting a digital whiteboard exercise where your goal is to design a single directional solution for the given opportunity within an hour.

+EXPECTATIONS:
-- Have means to do rapid sketches (pen & paper, iPad & pencil, whiteboard, etc...)
+- Communicate visually - have for rapid sketches (pen & paper, etc...) or use Figma but prioritize speed
-- Have a camera to be able to upload sketches
-- Figma account for uploading sketches not designing
+  - Focus on the quickest way to communicate a point rather than getting too caught up in the details
+  - As much as possible, speak your thoughts aloud as you visualize
+  - Take time to pause, as needed
+- You’re expected to showcase your work but you’re not alone in this exercise, remember to leverage us (imagine we’re all at a whiteboard together)
+- Feel free to make assumptions or ask us if you need more data - we're here to help.
+We will provide it or make assumptions as well.

 ### Agenda

-1. Review Product Main Experiences [10m]
-2. Intro Focus Area, Call Out Problems and Opportunities, Encourage Questions [10m]
-   1. Tips: Have data prepared to share as they ask
-3. Individually define the problem and opportunity space to provide context for exploring how to solve it (ex. mind maps, mental models, journeys, etc..)
-[5m]
-4. Review definition as a group [10m]
-   1. Candidate and designer shares
-   2. Product and hiring manager contribute elaborations or gaps
+1. Introduction of the brief and clarifying questions with hiring manager [10m]
+2. Individual Time [20m]
+3. Check-in with panel [10m]
+4. Riff together [20m]
+5. Final Check-in [10m]
-   3. Pause for clarifying questions from candidate
+6. Questions from candidate [20m]

-5. Hand it over to the candidate - Ask them, "What would you do next?".
-[30m]
-   1. Instructions to give:
-      1. Goal is to have directional sketches that represent a vision of where it could go within 30 minutes.
-      2. Reiterate the problem(s) to solve
-      3. Feel free to make assumptions or ask us if you need more data - we're here to help.
-We will provide it or make assumptions as well.
-   2. Tips
+#### Panel Tips
-      1. If needed, hiring manager takes lead on coaching and answering questions but anyone can chime in as we go.
+- If needed, hiring manager takes lead on coaching and answering questions but anyone can chime in as we go.
-      2. Interview group are expected to ask questions, provide feedback, and participate as if they were collaborating with any other teammate.
+- Interview group are expected to ask questions, provide feedback, and participate as if they were collaborating with any other teammate.
-      3. Show interest in the candidate's solution and be engaged.
+- Show interest in the candidate's solution and be engaged.
-6. Closing discussion [10m]
-   1. Candidate presents recommendation
-   2. Hiring team asks questions, state likes and dislikes, provides feedback
-   3. Thank them
-7. Questions from candidate [15m]

-#### Questions to Ask / Statements
+#### Panel Questions to Ask / Statements

 - Where would you go from here?
 - How would you break down the priorities?